nunofachada/perfandpubtools/README.md

 ### Utilities

-* [get_time](get_time.m) - Given a file containing the default
-output of the GNU time command, extract the user, system and elapsed time in seconds, as well as the percentage of CPU usage.
+* [get_time](get_time.m) - Given a file containing the default output of the GNU time command, extract the user, system and elapsed time in seconds, as well as the percentage of CPU usage.

-* [gather_times](gather_times.m) - Load execution times from all
-files in a given folder.
+* [gather_times](gather_times.m) - Load execution times from all files in a given folder.

-* [perfstats](perfstats.m) - Determine mean times and respective
+* [perfstats](perfstats.m) - Determine mean times and respective standard
-standard deviations of a computational experiment using folders of files containing the default output of the GNU time command, optionally plotting a scalability graph if different setups correspond to different computational work sizes.
+deviations of a computational experiment using folders of files containing the default output of the GNU time command, optionally plotting a scalability graph if different setups correspond to different computational work sizes.

-* [speedup](speedup.m) - Determine speedups using folders of files
-obtained with GNU time command, and optionally plot speedups in a bar plot.
+* [speedup](speedup.m) - Determine speedups using folders of files obtained with GNU time command, and optionally plot speedups in a bar plot.

-* [times_table](times_table.m) - Returns a matrix with useful contents
-for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds), relative standard deviations, speedups (vs the implementations specified in the `compare` input variable).
+* [times_table](times_table.m) - Returns a matrix with useful contents for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds), relative standard deviations, speedups (vs the implementations specified in the `compare` input variable).

-* [times_table_f](times_table_f.m) - Print a timing table formatted in plain text or in LaTeX (the latter requires the [siunitx], [multirow] and [booktabs] packages)
+* [times_table_f](times_table_f.m) - Print a timing table formatted in plain text or in LaTeX (the latter requires the [siunitx], [multirow] and [booktabs] packages).

 ### Examples